The Best Santiago Wine Tours—Concha y Toro Winery and Santa Rita

 Concha y Toro Winery (Viña Concha y Toro, Shell and Bull)

-Concha y Toro is Latin America’s largest wine grower and they produce one of the most widely recognized wines in the world, Casillero del Diablo, or the Devil’s Cellar.
+Concha y Toro is Latin America’s largest wine grower, and they produce one of the most widely recognized wines in the world, Casillero del Diablo, or the Devil’s Cellar.
 It is one of Chile’s oldest wineries, founded in 1883 by Don Melchor Santiago de Concha y Toro.

 The house on the property was built in 1875 as a summer home for the founder, who was a formidable politician and businessman.
-There are 22 rooms and it’s a hefty 4,600 square meters with a cheery yellow exterior (almost 50,000 square feet).
-Much of it is now used as office space.
-There are 23 hectares of garden with many different kinds of trees, a large pond, and some animals including chickens and sheep.
-They are free-roaming on the property.
+There are 22 rooms, and it’s a hefty 4,600 square meters with a cheery yellow exterior (almost 50,000 square feet).

-Concha y Toro winery grows 26 different kinds of grapes, 13 red, and 13 white.
-There is an old traditional cellar built-in 1850 made from bricks held together by mortar made of limestone, sand, and egg whites.
+Concha y Toro winery grows 26 different kinds of grapes, 13 red and 13 white.
+There is an old traditional cellar built in 1850 made from bricks held together by mortar made of limestone, sand, and egg whites.

 The best wines are stored here, including Castelliero del Diablo.
-We were told the wine got its name as people were stealing it, so they spread a story that the devil had been seen in the cellar so people were scared to go.
+We were told the wine got its name as people were stealing it, so they spread a story that the devil had been seen in the cellar, so people were scared to go.

-There is also a new cellar which is much more modern and has no devil.
+There is also a new cellar, which is much more modern and has no devil.

 Santa Rita Vineyard (Viña Santa Rita)

-When we arrived at Santa Rita, it was a cold morning and the fog hovered low around the backdrop of the Andes.
-This vineyard has a large colonial-style hacienda that’s rust brown with white pillars and trim.
+When we arrived at Santa Rita, it was a cold morning, and the fog hovered low around the backdrop of the Andes.
+This vineyard has a large colonial-style hacienda that’s rust-brown with white pillars and trim.
 It’s striking.

-The owner and founder of Santa Rita was a woman named Mrs. Paula.
-The property was established in 1780 as a hacienda and the home was built in 1790.
-She was a patriot from a wealthy family and aided the Chilean fight for independence by housing 120 soldiers that were hidden in the basement.
-She nursed them and allowed them to rest, then they went back to fight the Spanish.
+She was a patriot from a wealthy family and aided the Chilean fight for independence by housing 120 soldiers who were hidden in the basement.
+She nursed them and allowed them to rest; then, they went back to fight the Spanish.
 There is a wine called 120 to pay homage.

 In 1880, the hacienda became a vineyard.
 They produce Cabernet Sauvignon, Petite Syrah, Syrah Carmenère, Cabernet Frank, Merlot, Chardonnay, and Sauvignon Blanc.
 The vineyard has 1,200 hectares of land, nearly 3,000 acres.